Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Methods

 We first used the MLM to embed each of the masked evidence passages in the evidence corpus $\mathcal{D}^e$, where $\mathcal{D}^e = \mathcal{D}^{\mathrm{MLM}}$ for Reasoner training (Section \ref{methods-reasoner}; typically $D^e = \mathcal{D}$ at inference).
-We partitioned evidence embeddings according to the masked answer entity they contained, and created distinct FAISS search indices \cite{johnson2019billion} for each to enable efficient answer-specific retrieval.
+We partitioned evidence embeddings by the masked answer entity they contained, and created distinct FAISS search indices \cite{johnson2019billion} for each to enable efficient answer-specific retrieval.

 At inference time, the user's cloze-style query $q$ is encoded with the MLM.
-The Retriever selects the $k$ evidence passages $[d^e_{1i}, ..., d^e_{ki}] \subset \mathcal{D}^e$ with the highest cosine similarity to $q$ from each answer $a_i$'s search index.
-For our experiments, $k=64$.
-The query embedding and retrieved evidence embeddings for each answer are then the inputs to the Reasoner.
+The Retriever selects $k$ evidence passages $[d^e_{1i}, ..., d^e_{ki}] \subset \mathcal{D}^e$ with the highest cosine similarity to $q$ from each answer $a_i$'s search index (we use $k=64$).
+The query embedding and retrieved evidence embeddings for each answer are the inputs to the Reasoner.